 The second module covers interactive tools that will tell you the estimated expenses you can have during the course of your study.
-In this way, you will have a good idea of whether or not you have sufficient funds to pursue your course.
+In this way, you will have a good idea of whether you have sufficient funds to pursue your course.
 This module also tells you about the benefits you will have if you start paying your interest during the grace period or period of forbearance.

-In this module, you will know about the available options to protect your loan from defaulting which can prevent you from being a defaulter.
+In this module, you will know about the available options to protect your loan from defaulting, which can prevent you from being a defaulter.
 These include- loan forgiveness, deferment, resolution of disputes with your loan servicer, discharge or loan cancellation, and consolidation of loans.

 The main aim of this section is to provide and educate you with all the information and knowledge about the student loan.
-It will help you pay off your loan faster, save money and lead a financially stable life.
+It will help you pay off your loan faster, save money, and lead a financially stable life.

-It helps to create savings accounts and maintaining emergency funds, minimizing or paying off your credit card debt by budgeting your income, spending wisely, considering credits, tax deductions, and other aspects before spending on your paycheck and maintaining a good credit score.
+It helps to create savings accounts and maintain emergency funds, minimizing or paying off your credit card debt by budgeting your income, spending wisely, considering credits, tax deductions, and other aspects before spending on your paycheck and maintaining a good credit score.